lonerapier/lonerapier.github.io/content/thoughts/transformers.md

 > [!todo]
 > - Efficient Transformers

-## Positional encoding and embeddings
+## Positional Encoding and Embeddings

 **Positional encoding**: Convince yourself that vanilla transformer architecture is equivariant to input permutations, i.e. permuting the input permutes the output.
 This can be mitigated by assigning a unique position to each input token in the input itself.
 Modifying the input vectors by adding the position vectors onto the token vectors give $\tilde{x}_{n}=x_{n}+p_{n}$, where p is the positional encoding of the input token in the data.

 > [!question] Why does adding a new vector to the input vector not corrupt the information?
 > Because randomly sampled two vectors in a high dimensional space tend to be nearly orthogonal implying that model can process token information and token position separately even when they're added in a single entity.

-Approach proposed in [Vaswani et al.](https://arxiv.org/abs/1706.03762) is based on fourier basis where for a given position n the associated position encoding vector is:
+Approach proposed in @vaswani2017attention is based on Fourier basis where for a given position n the associated position encoding vector is:

 $$
 p_{j}=\begin{cases}